 - Skater squats

-To learn more about performing these stretches at home, for instructions!
+To learn more about performing these stretches at home, check out this link for instructions!